scottgeigel/stoplight.io/netlify/blog-posts/json-generator-for-mock-api-data.md

 * API references and other documentation
 * Input for integration tests
 * Replies to support emails
-* Samples in your OpenAPI definitions
+* Samples in your OpenAPI/Swagger definitions

 Many times you’ll find the same mock data gets copied to multiple locations.
 It may seem simple enough to make up your own data, especially if the schema is trivial: